Cyprus Discovery Tour

 Cyprus has always been fought over, from the Phoenicians, Egyptians, Romans, Venetians, Ottoman Empire to the Arabians during the Crusades, the British and the civil struggles with Greeks and Turkish.
 Its easy to see why, throughout history, this Mediterranean gem has been so sought after.
 Modern day Cyprus is no different and the island is a popular holiday destination.
 It offers visitors an ancient history to marvel and explore with the Greco-Roman sites on the island, one of the largest within walking distance of our hotel.

 Cyprus is the third largest island in the Mediterranean and dominated by a vast mountain range, The Troodos Massif.
 The diversity of the flora and fauna is amazing; the best time to see this is early Spring when we visit the island and again in Autumn.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
+If you choose this option we automatically include return transfers between the airport and the hotel.
 The short coach transfer takes approx 30 minutes to the Anthena Beach Hotel.